geeksam/railsdocs.org/pages/about.md

 ---
 {% include JB/setup %}

+== This is an opinionated site

-This site's mission:
+This site's mission is focussed:

-* Show how to use things, not how things work.
+* Show _how to use_ things, not how things work.